pankajjs/wolf/README.md

-# Doto - Discord Todo Bot
+# Wolf - Discord Todo Bot

 A Discord bot built with Cloudflare Workers that helps you manage your todos directly from Discord.
 Create, edit, delete, and track your tasks with ease using slash commands.